 Queensland Foster Care Statistics: How Many Children Are in Care?

-Queensland has more children in out-of-home care than any other Australian state.
-That fact alone speaks to the scale of what the foster care system here is dealing with — and why the shortage of authorised carers has become a sustained crisis rather than a temporary gap.
+Queensland has a large child-protection and out-of-home-care system, and the research describes sustained pressure on placements and carers.
+That speaks to why the shortage of authorised carers has become a sustained crisis rather than a temporary gap.

 Understanding the numbers is not just background information for curious observers.
 For a prospective carer, it clarifies the urgency of the need, the likely characteristics of children who might be placed with you, and the direction the system is heading.
 The statistics also illuminate something that official government websites tend to understate: Queensland's child protection system is under enormous strain, and volunteer carers are carrying a disproportionate share of it.